twetch-inc/assests/terms-and-conditions.md

-**Agreement between User and Twetch.App / Twetch.com** **/ Twet.ch**
+**Agreement between User and Twetch.app / Twetch.com** **/ Twet.ch**

 Welcome to Twetch.app and Twetch.com.
 The Twetch.app and Twet.ch and Twetch.com websites (the “Site” or “Twetch.com”) are comprised of various web pages operated by Twetch Inc (“Twetch”).
 The Site is offered to you conditioned on your acceptance without modification of the terms, conditions, and notices contained herein (the “Terms”).
 Your use of Twetch.com constitutes your agreement to all such Terms.
 Please read these Terms carefully, and keep a copy of them for your reference.

-Twetch.com is a Social Networking Online Discussion Site where registered members can be rewarded by other users for their positive contributions to the Site.
+Twetch.com is a Social Networking Online Discussion Site where registered members can be rewarded by other users for their contributions to the Site.